 Sponsoring or having a presence at the right event can be a smart move for a brand looking to engage with those who love the outdoors.

 If it’s done in the right way, that is.
-The problem is always the massive disconnect between the feeling you get while hiking, climbing or running a trail; and the reality of attending an event that champions those experiences.
+The problem is always the massive disconnect between the feeling you get while hiking, climbing or hitting the trails; and the reality of attending an event that champions those experiences.

 The crowds.
 The noise.
 The general lack of nature.
 After a while, it gets a bit draining.

-Our installation had a door at the back, leading directly onto some of England’s most beautiful countryside, and allowed trade, media and consumers to easily escape the madness and test the new Freehiker shoe on real-life trails.
+Our installation had a door at the back, leading directly onto some of England’s most beautiful countryside, and allowed trade, media and consumers to easily escape the madness and test the new TERREX Free Hiker shoes on real-life trails.